-where the first inequality follows from Lemma 3.2 and Lemma 3.4, which hold simultaneously with probability at least $1 - \delta$, and the second follows from $(1 + a)^b \leq e^{ab}$ for $a, b \geq 0$.
+where the first inequality follows from Lemma 3.1 and Lemma 3.2, which hold simultaneously with probability at least $1 - \delta$ , and the second follows from $(1 + a)^b \le e^{ab}$ for $a, b \ge 0$ .

-By combining the dual representation with random projections, we can deal simultaneously with very large N and very large D. In fact, in Section 6 we will show that N can even be exponentially large if certain structural assumptions are met.
+By combining the dual representation with random projections, we can deal simultaneously with very large N and very large D. In fact, in Chapter 6 we will show that N can even be exponentially large if certain structural assumptions are met.
 These techniques vastly expand the range of problems to which DPPs can be practically applied.

-3.5 Alternative Likelihood Formulas
+3.5 Alternative likelihood formulas